ms-jpq/coq_nvim/docs/STATS.md

 - When the sources are calculating, you are free to type around already.

-- There are also optimizations inplace so that many keystrokes do not trigger unnecessary requests to sources.
+- There are also optimizations in-place so that many keystrokes do not trigger unnecessary requests to sources.

 - There is a near constant (and minor) overhead for each keystroke, the overhead is only profiled by running `coq.nvim` in debug mode.